 Scholarship Program Policies

-- Applications must be received in the Prince William County Sheriff's Office by April 18, 2014.
-Postmarks will not be accepted; however, faxes will be (Fax: 703-792-7485).
-The deadline will be adhered to.
-(DO NOT send directly to Virginia Sheriffs' Institute; the Sheriff's Office will mail to VSI office by the May 1, 2014 deadline.)
+- Applications must be received in the Prince William County Sheriff's Office by April 18, 2015.
+Postmarks will not be accepted.
+However, faxes will be (Fax: 703-792-7485).
+The deadline will be adhered to. (so not send directly to Virginia Sheriffs' Institute; the Sheriff's Office will mail to VSI office by the May 1, 2015 deadline.)

 - Two types of scholarships will be awarded, one to full-time students and one to part-time students.
 All the scholarship awards to students will be consistent, i.e. all check amounts will be the same, depending on the type.